Overview

 Resetting in phpMyAdmin

-If you have access to your DreamHost dashboard, you are able to view your phpMyAdmin credentials and log into your database.
+If you have access to your DreamHost dashboard, you are able to view your phpMyAdmin credentials and log into your database to reset the password.

-- Navigate to the MySQL Databases page.
-On this page you can find all of your database credentials you'll need to log in.
-View the following article for full details on how to find this information and log into phpMyAdmin:
+2. Navigate to the MySQL Databases page.
+On this page, you can find the database credentials you'll need to log in.

 You should now be able to log in with the new password.